20c/django-security-keys/README.md

 Allows using webauthn for passwordless login and two-factor authentication.

-2FA integration requires django-two-factor and is handled by extending a custom django-two-factor device.
+2FA integration requires django-two-factor-auth and is handled by extending a custom django-otp device.

 ## Changes